Health Benefits of Fava Beans

 Protein.
 One cup of cooked fava beans contains almost a third of your daily protein needs.
 Protein is one of the most important nutrients in your diet.
 Eating high-protein foods can help you feel fuller for longer.
 Protein also helps grow and maintain your muscles.

-Vegetarians, vegans, and people with lactose intolerance can’t eat high-protein foods from animals like meat, cheese, or eggs.
-Adding fava beans and other plant sources in your diet can help make sure you're getting enough protein.
+If you don't eat animal-based foods that are high in protein, like meat, cheese, or eggs, adding fava beans and other plant sources to your diet can help make sure you're getting enough protein.

 Folate.
 One cup of fava beans meets almost half of your daily folate needs.
 Folate is a type of vitamin that helps your body create DNA and make new cells.